igrishaev/dos-and-donts/README.md

   them rarely.

 - Turn off all the notifications on you phone/desktop.

+- Don't work in an openspace.
+A room with 3-4 people around is OK.

 - Don't read the news.
 Your friends will warn you if something really important happens.